MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 Regardless of the **Log Activated** settings, some Shopify responses always get logged so you can inspect or download them using the **Data Capture List** page.

-Choose the **Retrieved Shopify Data** action on one of following pages:
+Choose the **Retrieved Shopify Data** action on one of the following pages:

 - **Shopify order**
 - **Shopify order fulfillments**